etiennebert/forest_club/README.md

 ## Step 2: Running the MRIO and TBA

 1. **Consumption-Based Accounting (CBA)**
-   - `CBA_TBA_script.py` builds the Leontief inverse and multiplies by deforestation intensities.
+   - `CBA_TBA_script.py` builds the Leontief inverse and multiplies by deforestation intensities and Final Demand.
    - Outputs stored in `./2.
 MRIO/GLORIA/output/CBA`.

 2. **Throughflow-Based Accounting (TBA)**
-   - Also handled by `CBA_TBA_script.py` using the Hypothetical Extraction Method.
+   - Also handled by `CBA_TBA_script.py`, calulate the "thougflow" of deforestaion for the different territories, using the Hypothetical Extraction Method.
    - Results in `./2.
 MRIO/GLORIA/output/TBA`.

 3. **Visualizations**